-Allianz Re Dublin dac, a subsidiary of Allianz Europe B.V. and an affiliate of Euler Hermes Group SAS, is a legal entity of Allianz Group with Allianz SE the ultimate parent company.
+Allianz Re Dublin dac, a subsidiary of Allianz Europe B.V. and an affiliate of Euler Hermes Group SAS, is a legal entity of Allianz Group with Allianz Societas Europaea ('Allianz SE')the ultimate parent company.
 The Company is an Irish composite reinsurance undertaking under supervision of the Central Bank of Ireland ('CBI') and underwrites most property and casualty reinsurance lines of business from cedants within Allianz Group.
-The Company's cedants, some of which have a worldwide presence and cover risks globally, are domiciled primarily in Western European countries or the United States.
+The Company's cedants, some of which have a worldwide presence and cover risks globally, are domiciled primarily in Western European countries, the United States, or Australia.

-The Company's portfolio of assumed reinsurance risks continued to grow in 2021, but the growth slowed significantly in comparison to prior year.
-The growth was mostly driven by two net quota share agreements with Liverpool Victoria and Jefferson.
+The Company's portfolio of assumed reinsurance risks continued to grow in 2022.
+The growth was mostly driven by top-line growth of the net quota share agreements with Allianz Partners and Jefferson Insurance Company.
+Further business growth was generated from a new adverse development cover with Allianz Australia and a loss portfolio transfer with Liverpool Victoria.
 The main retrocession arrangements, a whole account stop loss ('WASL') and a per risk and per event natural catastrophe ('NatCat') excess of loss cover with Allianz SE, continued to be in place.